 Highlights: Civil War, 14 Years, Estranged, You Could Be Mine

-The self-destructive tendencies of Guns ‘n Roses were not evident exclusively in their attitude and lyrics, it was also pretty clear in their irregular productivity.
+The self-destructive tendencies of Guns N’ Roses were not evident exclusively on their attitude and lyrics, they were also pretty clear on their irregular productivity.
 After bursting out of the gate spectacularly with “Appetite for Destruction”, it took the group over four years to put together a new full album.
 A result of the excesses of fame and inner turmoil, the lull saw, at its end, the release of two records that hit stores on the same day.
 That simultaneous birth generated a pair of works that shared the same gene pool of exciting qualities and staggering defects.

 Double albums are always followed by the question of whether the material was good and vast enough to warrant such indulgence.
 The answer here is an intense nod.
 “Use Your Illusion II”, like its Siamese twin, is a spawning explosion that clocks in at nearly 80 minutes.
 It is loaded with epics that go over the six-minute mark, like the political “Civil War”, a pleasant break from the band’s usual sex-and-drugs thematic; the funk-metal tour de force of “Locomotive”; “Estranged”, a multi-section track in the vein of “November Rain”, only electric and loud; and the crescendo of “Breakdown”.